mrowe/mikerowecode.com/_posts/2005-05-01-tiger-emacs-working.md

+---
+layout: post
-Got emacs working on tiger
+title: Got emacs working on tiger
+---

 What seemed to make the difference was adding "--without-x" to the
 configure: